 All of these tasks replicate real-world challenges, and student performance on all of them can be assessed.
-Multiple-choice questions can be designed to capture some ability to apply or analyze concepts, but filling in the corresponding circle on a scantron sheet does not begin to have the face validity of asking students to complete engaging tasks that replicate real world ones.
+Multiple-choice questions can be designed to capture some ability to apply or analyze concepts, but filling in the corresponding circle on a scantron sheet does not begin to have the face validity of asking students to complete engaging tasks that replicate real world ones (Wiggins, 1993).
+Reviews of research across a number of learning domains have discovered that students need to demonstrate application of their learning to effectively document the acquisition of valuable skills such as summarizing and generating and testing hypotheses (e.g., Marzano, Pickering, & Pollock, 2001; Pellegrino, Chudowsky, & Glaser, 2001).

 Of course, capturing a more authentic performance does not insure validity.
 A measure cannot be valid if it does not effectively address the learning goals it was designed to assess.
 Thus, the development of good assessments of any type begins with the development of meaningful goals and standards.
-Learning goals and standards are statements of what students should know and be able to do at some point in time (e.g., the end of 10th grade or the end of a course on music theory).
+Although the definitions of these terms vary in use, learning goals are often written as rather broad statements to define what students should know and be able to do at some point in time (e.g., the end of 10th grade or the end of a course on music theory).
+Goals are subdivided into standards which are thus written more narrowly and typically in language that is more amenable to assessment to capture what students should know and be able to do at the end of a unit or a chapter or a course.
+Standards can be further delineated into objectives which are written even more narrowly to describe the outcomes students should achieve at the end of a particular lesson.

 For a given standard, an educator would ask, "What task (or tasks) might I ask students to perform that would demonstrate that they have met that standard?"
 Next, the faculty member would ask, "What are the essential characteristics of good performance on that task?"
 Those characteristics become the criteria by which one would judge student performance.
 Finally, the educator would identify likely levels of performance along which he/she could judge student performance for those criteria.
 The criteria and accompanying levels of performance are then usually combined into a rubric, a scoring scale for the assessment.
 (Click here to see an example of an authentic assessment that includes 1) the standards being assessed, 2) a description of the authentic task, 3) a list of the criteria, and 4) a rubric to evaluate student performance on the task.
 Elaboration of the four steps of developing an authentic assessment I just outlined, along with more examples of authentic assessments, can be found at the Authentic Assessment Toolbox website.)